-This pattern is so common that many firms treat it as inevitable.
+Many firms treat this as inevitable.
 It is not.
-The audit prep scramble is a symptom, not a root cause.
-If your firm spends weeks preparing for an inspection, the problem is not the audit — it is the state of your compliance infrastructure between audits.
+The audit prep scramble is a symptom.
+If your firm spends weeks preparing, the problem sits in your compliance infrastructure between audits.

 1. Evidence Retrieval